kwur/new-kwur-site/_posts/2007-11-07-subversive-cinema-killer-of-sheep.md

   </p>

   <p>
     The film is undoubtedly a classic of American cinema.
-It was one of the 50 first films to enter the Library of Congress&#8217; National Film Registry (along side such films as <span style="font-style: italic;">Wizard of Oz</span>, <span style="font-style: italic;">Star Wars</span>, <span style="font-style: italic;">Vertigo</span>, and <span style="font-style: italic;">Citizen Kane</span>) where it will be preserved for future generations.
+It was one of the 50 first films to enter the Library of Congress’ National Film Registry (along side such films as <span style="font-style: italic;">Wizard of Oz</span>, <span style="font-style: italic;">Star Wars</span>, <span style="font-style: italic;">Vertigo</span>, and <span style="font-style: italic;">Citizen Kane</span>) where it will be preserved for future generations.
   </p>

   <p>
-    Burnett was able to make this masterpiece completely outside any big budget corporate Hollywood studio for a price of only $10,000 (which is an amazingly small budget for any movie &#8211; let alone an outstanding one).
+    Burnett was able to make this masterpiece completely outside any big budget corporate Hollywood studio for a price of only $10,000 (which is an amazingly small budget for any movie – let alone an outstanding one).
   </p>

   <p>
-    The film captures urban African-American culture in 1970&#8217;s Los Angeles.
+    The film captures urban African-American culture in 1970’s Los Angeles.
 It tells the story of Stan, a slaughter house worker, and his family in loosely connected episodes.
 Often times the camera just observes the actions of everyday life in this community.
 Burnett used non-professional actors and filmed completely on location.
 These low budget, but arguably better and more realistic techniques, recollect the radical style of post-war Italian cinema (Italian Neo-Realism).
 To celebrate the history of African-American music Burnett created a soundtrack that songs from all eras.
   </p>

   <p>
-    But it was this soundtrack that made the film literally &#8220;the best film you&#8217;ve never seen&#8221;.
+    But it was this soundtrack that made the film literally “the best film you’ve never seen”.
 Burnett was unable to secure proper licensing for the soundtrack, so the film, while critically acclaimed, had no official theatrical release until 30 years after it was completed.
   </p>

   <p>